-Of the 55 species in the South Atlantic Fishery Management Council (SAFMC) management unit, several species are either overfished or experiencing some degree of overfishing.
+Of the 55 species in the SAFMC management unit, several species are either overfished or experiencing some degree of overfishing.
 The overfished stocks include gag grouper, red grouper, red porgy, red snapper, hogfish (east Florida), and snowy grouper.
-Stocks experiencing overfishing are blueline tilefish, gag grouper, red snapper, snowy grouper, speckled hind, and Warsaw grouper.
+Stocks experiencing overfishing are gag grouper, red snapper, and snowy grouper.